dougbutner/web-4/README.md

 Time tokens are implemented on any and all blockchains where developers see the value.
 These developers provide open-source instructions and tools to helps others make their own time tokens.

-Individuality for Time Tokens decentralized options like Civic to
+Individuality for Time Tokens up to each application and blockchain.
+Federated and decentralized options like Civic to

 Action Points:
 - ERC proposal (and similar for other blockchains)